-- Use a substantial portion of our cash reserves or incur debt; - Issue equity securities or grant equity incentives to acquired employees that would dilute our current shareholders' percentage ownership; - Assume liabilities, including potentially unknown liabilities; - Record goodwill and nonamortizable intangible assets that are subject to impairment testing on a regular basis and potential periodic impairment charges; - Incur amortization expenses related to certain intangible assets; - · Incur large and immediate write-offs and restructuring and other related expenses; or - Become subject to intellectual property or other litigation.
+- use a substantial portion of our cash reserves or incur debt; - issue equity securities or grant equity incentives to acquired employees that would dilute our current shareholders' percentage ownership; - assume liabilities, including potentially unknown liabilities; - record goodwill and nonamortizable intangible assets that are subject to impairment testing on a regular basis and potential periodic impairment charges;

+- incur amortization expenses related to certain intangible assets; - incur large and immediate write-offs and restructuring and other related expenses; or - become subject to intellectual property or other litigation.

-Mergers and acquisitions of high-technology companies are inherently risky and subject to many factors outside of our control, and no assurance can be given that our recently completed or future acquisitions will be successful and will not materially adversely affect our business, operating results, or financial condition.
+Acquisitions of high-technology companies and assets are inherently risky and subject to many factors outside of our control, and no assurance can be given that our recently completed or future acquisitions will be successful and will not materially adversely affect our business, operating results, or financial condition.
 Failure to manage and successfully integrate acquisitions could materially harm our business and operating results.

 If the U.S. government and other governments purchase, or fund the purchase of, fewer supercomputers or delay such purchases, our revenue would be reduced and our operating results would be adversely affected.
 Historically, sales to the U.S. government and customers primarily serving the U.S. government have represented the largest single market segment for supercomputer sales worldwide, including our products and services.
-In 2010, 2011 and 2012, approximately 62%, 54% and 68%, respectively, of our revenue was derived from such sales.
+In 2011, 2012 and 2013, approximately 54%, 68% and 51%, respectively, of our revenue was derived from such sales.
 Our plans for the foreseeable future contemplate significant sales to U.S. government agencies and customers primarily serving the U.S. government.
-Sales to government agencies and customers primarily serving the U.S. government, including further sales pursuant to existing contracts, may be adversely affected by factors outside our control, such as the potential "sequestration" or other Congressional failures or successes in addressing budget concerns, current economic uncertainty, the downgrading of U.S. government debt, the political climate in the U.S. focusing on cutting or limiting budgets and their effect on government budgets, the limits on federal borrowing capacity, changes in procurement policies, budgetary considerations including Congressional delays in completing appropriation bills as occurred in 2011 and 2012, domestic crises, and international political developments, such as the downgrading of European debt.
+Sales to government agencies and customers primarily serving the U.S. government, including further sales pursuant to existing contracts, have been, and may continue to be, adversely affected by factors outside our control, such as by:

+- Congressional failures or successes in addressing budget concerns, current economic uncertainty; - disruptions in the operations of the U.S. government; - · "sequestration;" - the downgrading of U.S. government debt or the possibility of such action; - the political climate in the U.S. focusing on cutting or limiting budgets and their effect on government budgets; - the limits on federal borrowing capacity; - changes in procurement policies; - budgetary considerations including Congressional delays in completing appropriation bills as occurred in 2011, 2012, and 2013; - · domestic crises; - political efforts to limit the activities of the National Security Agency, or NSA; including proposed state legislation that would limit or even criminalize doing business with the NSA for certain companies doing business with state governments; and - international political developments, such as the downgrading of European debt.

 If agencies and departments of the United States or other governments were to stop, reduce or delay their use and purchases of supercomputers, our revenue and operating results would be adversely affected.